-- Literature Across Frontiers – European Platform for Literary Exchange, Translation, and Policy Debate.
+- Literature Across Frontiers Website – European Platform for Literary Exchange, Translation, and Policy Debate.

 This work is supported by the Arts Council of Wales, the National Lottery and the Welsh Government.
 Through Literature Across Frontiers, we lead and participate in three Creative Europe projects:

 - LEILA (Arabic Literature in European Languages)

 We host the annual Charles Wallace India Trust Fellowship in literary translation and creative writing.

 We support and host the Secretariat of Wales PEN Cymru and the International Association for Minority Language Media Research.